trans1212/blog/content/ask-the-developers/Skycoin AMA Log ark.de.md

 Wenn es keine Block-Belohnung gibt, was ist dann der Anreiz einen Knoten laufen zu lassen?

 **vega**
-What will be the actual function of Skycoin (the coin itself)?
-Will the coin be used as currency, as transfer of value in and between all these various developing functionalities, semi-separate projects to tie them all together or it's function will be more limited?
 Was wird die eigentliche Funktion von Skycoin selbst sein?
 Wird der Coin als Währung verwendet werden, als Werttransfer in und zwischen all diesen sich entwickelnden Funktionalitäten und halb-geteilten Projekten um sie zusammen zu binden oder wird seine Verwendung eingeschränkter sein?

 **michaelthecryptoguy**